jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Using the virtual machines you installed in the previous chapter, you will now install additional software, themes, desktop environments, and window managers.
 You will combine screenshots of this newly installed software into a single document for submission.

-**Deliverable:** Take screenshots of all succesful install of software.
-Create a folder called Chapter-04 in your itmo-556 folder in your private Github repo.
-Create a file called ```Readme.md``` and create an H2 header for each item and place a screenshot of the result below it.

 #### Package based install

-Clone the source code repository for the text book [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "Book source code") to your Ubuntu 18.04 desktop and Fedora 28 desktop.
-Follow the install instructions in the repo to build a copy of the book.
-Take a screen shot of the title page of the PDF
+**Deliverable:** Take screenshots of all succesful install of the software listed.

 #### GNOME Software Store